wso2-attic/ballerina-integrator/README.md

 # Flag to enable Tracing
 enabled=true
 ```
-NOTE: The above configuration is the minimum configuration needed to enable tracing and metrics.
+> **NOTE**: The above configuration is the minimum configuration needed to enable tracing and metrics.
 With these configurations, default values are load as the other configuration parameters of metrics and tracing.

-# Tracing
+### Tracing

-- You can monitor ballerina services using inbuilt tracing capabilities of Ballerina.
-We'll use Jaeger as the distributed tracing system.
-Follow the following steps to use tracing with Ballerina.
+You can monitor Ballerina services using inbuilt tracing capabilities of Ballerina.
+Let's use [Jaeger](https://github.com/jaegertracing/jaeger) as the distributed tracing system.

+Follow the steps below to use tracing with Ballerina.

-- You can add the following configurations for tracing.
-Note that these configurations are optional if you already have the basic configuration in ballerina.conf as described above.
+You can add the following configurations for tracing.
+Note that these configurations are optional if you already have the basic configuration in `ballerina.conf` as described above.

 ```
    [b7a.observability]